 In 1999, the name David Bowie is again associated with adventure, daring, fascination, and the cutting edge.
 And at long last, record buyers young and old are aware at just what a major impact pop’s premier Proteus has had on music, fashion and culture.
 Acknowledging this fact, in 1998 Time Out named David as the most influential artist of the last thirty years.

-David Bowie’s artistic resurgence actually started in 1988, when he collaborated with new accomplice Reeves Gabrels on a metallic update of 1979’s Look Back In Anger at an ICA benefit concert in London that July.
+David Bowie’s artistic resurgence actually started in 1988, when he collaborated with new accomplice Reeves Gabrels on a metallic update of 1979’s Look Back In Anger (from Lodger) at an ICA benefit concert in London that July.

 Shortly after the show, Bowie and Gabrels toyed with ideas of various musical projects, including recording an album based on Steven Berkoff’s play, West.
 Just one track, “The King Of Stamford Hill, got as far as being demoed.
 The song did eventually show up, though, as Reeves recalls: “Most of that track was re-recorded in 1995 for my first solo record, The Sacred Squall Of Now, with the exception of David’s vocal, which I took off the demo and then manipulated and altered in a variety of ways.”